Supplementals - Thesis Processing Office

 - Then include a paragraph or two describing the supplemental material.
 Furthermore, direct those interested in obtaining the supplemental to contact the NPS library.

 - Remain vague about the supplemental’s ultimate format, because its published format can't be predicted until after it becomes available in the NPS Archive, Calhoun.
 It is likely that a physical supplemental, such as a CD or map, may become archived as an electronic item, and even possible that an electronic supplemental may end up as a physical item (e.g., the electronic files may be accessible only from a CD/DVD).
 In general, if the item (or items) can be zipped, the library can archive supplementals electronically.

 - The NPS library can archive video files while you are writing your thesis, thus providing you with a link that you can include in your thesis.
 If there are numerous supplementals, you can indicate the order you'd like them to appear.
 Videos may be provided via mp4 file, URL (the library, however, cannot archive from YouTube), or, as a last resort, on a DVD.
 Contact a librarian to have this done.

 - If you have more than one supplemental, follow the instructions above for each one.

 - As an additional step, you may refer to the supplemental material in other parts of the thesis at your discretion.

 In the supplemental

 - To the supplemental file, paste in your thesis cover page as the first page of the supplemental file.
 Replace the word thesis with Supplemental to thesis (1 of 1: Short Description).
-If the supplemental is an Excel spreadsheet, the first tab in the workbook must be labeled Cover; paste in a screenshot of your thesis's Report Documentation Page (page i of your First 8 Pages file).
+If the supplemental is an Excel spreadsheet, create a new first tab in the workbook and label this tab "Cover."
+Then, paste in a screenshot of your thesis's Report Documentation Page (page i of your First 8 Pages file).